Seebek

-After about 3 kilometres it discharges into the Osterbek.
-The stream is also known locally as the Grenzbach ('border stream' - it forms the boundary between Bramfeld and Barmbek in Hamburg) has a good water quality.
+After about 3 kilometres it discharges into the Osterbek river.
+The stream is also known locally as the Grenzbach ('border stream', as it forms the boundary between the Bramfeld and Barmbek-Nord quarters in Hamburg).
+It has a good water quality.
 In the 1980s the streambed was largely returned to a near-natural condition after it had previously largely degenerated into a concrete drainage ditch.
 Today the stream provides an outstanding habitat for many small animals.
 The process of renaturisation had not finished; since March 2005 NABU has run Project Eisvogel (Eisvogel = 'kingfisher') especially to improve the water flow through the Seebek.

-Since 1959 Seebek has also been the name of an Alster steamer.
+Since 1959 Seebek has also been the name of a steamer on the Alster river.